 - Accommodation in double/twin rooms with breakfast

 Day 1.
 Tirane – Shkoder – Podgorice (170 km)

 Meet with your guide at your hotel lobby and continue driving north through the beautiful views of the Albanian countryside.
 On our arrival, we visit the symbol of Shkoder, Rozafa castle.
 It was built by the Illyrian tribe of Labeat in the 4th century B.C. and it offers great panoramic views of the Lake Skadar, Buna and Drin river, and the glorious Albanian Alps.
 Later we head to the center city to visit St. Stephen's cathedral, walk along the promenade, and visit the Great Mosque.
 Shkoder is famous for its cuisine and a traditional lunch of local crap fish should not be missed.

 Next, we cross the border and reach Podgorica, the capital of Montenegro.
 Podgorica is relatively a new city with many modern buildings and past communist construction.
 We will take a tour of the old town and Ribnica bridge.
 Accommodation in Podgorica.

 Day 2.
 Podgorice – Durmitor national park (175 km)

 After breakfast, our journey continues north of Montenegro.
-First, we stop at Ostrog monastery.
+First, we stop at Ostrog Monastery.
 This medieval monastery is built inside a cave and is rich with myths.
-Next destination is the largest national park in the country.
-Durmitor national park is packed with green forests, beautiful lakes, deep canyons, and high peaks.
+The next destination is the largest national park in the country.
+Durmitor National Park is packed with green forests, beautiful lakes, deep canyons, and high peaks.
 Tara Bridge is a great construction from World War II and is a popular tourist attraction.
 We will take a tour around the recreational walking paths of Black Lake.
 Accommodation in Zabljak.

 Day 3.
 Zabljak – Kotor - Budva (190 km)